tier4/driving_log_replayer/docs/use_case/localization.en.md

 3. Evaluation node subscribes to Autoware's output topics, determines whether NDT reliability and convergence meet the criteria, and dumps the results to a file
 4. When the playback of the rosbag is finished, Autoware's launch is automatically terminated, and the evaluation is completed.

-## Evaluation Result

-The results are calculated for each subscription.
-The format and available states are described below.

 ### Reliability of NDT

 Of the following two topics, the one specified in the scenario will be used for evaluation.